Choosing Between Firebase and Google Analytics SDKs for App Tracking/

 4. Reporting and the Data Models

 Firebase uses an event-based data model, which results in reporting differences compared to those in traditional Google Analytics.
-Unlike traditional Google Analytics which has many screenview-oriented reports, in Firebase all reports are user- or event-focused.
+Unlike traditional Google Analytics which has many screenview- and session-oriented reports, in Firebase all reports are user- or event-focused.

 In some ways, this can be a good thing – many apps do not really have a concept of a ‘page’ or ‘screen’ and instead revolve around activities the user can complete.
 It can also be much easier to deal with when doing analysis with BigQuery, for example (yes, there is a BigQuery import available).
 But for certain businesses, such as publishers for example, this data model might be more challenging to work with or require some getting used to.